ArupSen/workout/README.md

 Git and GitHub isn't only for code you know.

-##Update October 2015:
+##Update November 2015:
 The changes that I've made are according to the following guidelines.
-* Focus in quality rather than quantity i.e. good form
+* Focus on quality rather than quantity i.e. good form
 * Do the hardest exercises first
 * Add holds during the final set
 * Inspired by Calishenics workouts